jcchurch/APCSA_Prep/Slidedecks/01_Introduction.md

 1. Input devices feed into the CPU and Main Memory.
 2. CPU and Main Memory will often work with Storage memory.
 3. Results from CPU will feed into the output devices.

-See Figure 1-2 in your textbook for an overview of how the components interact.

 ## Central Processing Unit - CPU